-phil Posted October 10, 2022 Report Share Posted October 10, 2022 Hi all, what are the differences between the pipeline and non-pipeline versions?
-For e.g. in the ftrack plugins: ftrack-connect-pipeline-nuke / ftrack-connect-nuke-studio (I know what "studio" means) or in the application launcher configs: nuke-connector.json / nuke-pipeline.json Thanks! :) Link to comment Share on other sites More sharing options...
+phil Posted October 10, 2022 Report Posted October 10, 2022 Hi all, what are the differences between the pipeline and non-pipeline versions?
+For e.g. in the ftrack plugins: ftrack-connect-pipeline-nuke / ftrack-connect-nuke-studio (I know what "studio" means) or in the application launcher configs: nuke-connector.json / nuke-pipeline.json Thanks! :)

-Benn Posted October 28, 2022 Report Share Posted October 28, 2022 Hey Phil.
+Benn Posted October 28, 2022 Report Posted October 28, 2022 Hey Phil.
 Benn Garnish here - PM for Studio, Connect and Integrations.
 Thanks for your question. ftrack-connector relates to the old legacy integrations. ftrack-connect-pipeline relates to the new supported and ongoing development for integrations.
 There are some older version like ftrack-connect-nuke-studio which are different to the connect-pipeline and are perfectly fine with the new and improved Connect 2.0 application.
 Basically we have developed a new and improved Framework for artists, TD's and developers for pipeline setups within DCC applications.
 Maya, Nuke and most recently Houdini have had the update applied to them.
 If your interested in joining our Beta release group please let us know.
-Kind regards, B. Link to comment Share on other sites More sharing options...
+Kind regards, B.

-phil Posted October 31, 2022 Author Report Share Posted October 31, 2022 Hey Benn, thanks for sharing this!
+phil Posted October 31, 2022 Author Report Posted October 31, 2022 Hey Benn, thanks for sharing this!
 It would be great if there would be some information about these plugins, what they do and how they differ in the Ftrack connect documentation.
 I found some information inside the GitHub repositories, but everything feels so scattered.
-Best regards, Phil Link to comment Share on other sites More sharing options...
+Best regards, Phil

-Donal McMullan Posted March 7 Report Share Posted March 7 Any documentation on using the Nuke integration to save a scene to the canonical location and then publish the scene would be most welcome.
-Link to comment Share on other sites More sharing options...
+Donal McMullan Posted March 7, 2023 Report Posted March 7, 2023 Any documentation on using the Nuke integration to save a scene to the canonical location and then publish the scene would be most welcome.

 Recommended Posts